avcoder/unit05-lesson01/slides.md

 - Lesson 4 to 8 you'll get a development problem, and you'll have to gather resources , research, read and implement a possible solution.
 - See DSA Assignment
 - [Big O cheatsheet](https://www.bigocheatsheet.com/)
-- Interview Question: the 8 Golden Weighted Spheres
+- Brain Teaser: the 8 Golden Weighted Spheres
    - The golden spheres are identical in weight, colour, texture etc... except 1 of the 8 is imperceptibly lighter than the others.
 How do we find it given a traditional balance scale?

 ---